StefanTeleaba/StefansGuideToEverything/Spells/N/Noanar's Fireball.md

 Flammable objects in the area that aren't being worn or carried start burning.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 3.

+***Using a Higher-Level Spell Slot.*** The radius of the Sphere increases by 5 feet for each spell slot level above 3.